LAAC-LSCP/laac-lscp.github.io/docs/getting-started.md

 - [ ] Create an account in mattermost, the system we use for most communication.
 To do so click [here](https://mattermost.cognitive-ml.fr/signup_user_complete/?id=jmes7xi5obbmtnjw1bnn1o8tnh){:target="_blank"} and follow the instructions.
 When you're done creating the account, let Loann know and ask him to add you to the LAAC and LSCP teams.
 Depending on your topic, you may also want to ask to be added to the CoML team.
 - [ ] You will need a [GitHub](https://github.com){:target="_blank"} account to view the information that we keep private.
 Create an account if you don't have one and tell your handle to Loann via mattermost.
 - [ ] Send Philippe & Alex a message via mattermost with this information: Your name, email, start & end date, phone number
+- [ ] Write a message in mattermost in the LAAC town square channel to introduce yourself to the team.
+Include your name, position, work subject and a funny/unsual/interesting fact about you.
-- [ ] Get and sign the charte informatique from Michel Dutat.
+- [ ] Get and sign the charte informatique from Vireack.
 - [ ] Get ENS card if you don't have one.
 - [ ] If you are not getting any emails from the team, the lab, or the department ask Philippe -- we may have forgotten to put you in the relevant mailing lists.